 Brooklyn Spinal Cord Injury Lawyer

 If you suffered a spinal cord injury in Brooklyn that was caused by someone else’s negligence, recklessness, or intentional act, you may wonder how you’re going to handle all of the impacts and expenses that your injury has caused you.
 You may be eligible for compensation for your injuries.
-An experienced Brooklyn personal injury lawyer at Jacoby & Meyers, LLP, can help you to understand the legal options you have available to you with a free case evaluation.
+An experienced Brooklyn Spinal Cord Injury lawyer at Jacoby & Meyers, LLP, can help you to understand the legal options you have available to you with a free case evaluation.

 About Spinal Cord Injuries